 Located at 1 Garden Street at Cabrillo Street, tours run from Thursday to Monday at 10 a.m., noon and 2 p.m.
 Adult tickets are $28 on weekdays, $30 on weekends and holidays, kids are $10 on weekdays and $12 on weekends and holidays.
 Advance reservations are recommended.

 On a local’s tip, I headed to Stearns Wharf in the late afternoon.
 In 1929 when it was built, it was the longest deep water pier between Los Angeles and San Francisco.

 Now home to souvenir shops and ice cream cones, visitors are surprised to see the sun set behind the mountains instead of over the water.
 Remember Santa Barbara’s beach faces south.

-Stearns Wharf is located at the intersection of State St. and Cabrillo Blvd.
-Free
+Located at the intersection of State St. and Cabrillo Blvd.
+Free to visit.

 Chase Palm Park

-Located across from East Beach, find a themed playscape at Chase Palm Park.
+Across from East Beach, famillies can find a themed playscape at Chase Palm Park.

 Note: The Chase Palm Park Carousel has moved out of the area.

 Located at 323 E Cabrillo Blvd.
 Open dawn to dusk and free to enter.

 Moxi—The Wolf Museum of Exploration + Innovation